safakamali/safakamali/README.md

 ### I'm Mohammad Safa Kamali, Web Designer & Software engineer
 #### I fully remember Python and develop the Mathline project with it.

-- 🔭 I’m currently working on [Mathline](http://safasoft.gigfa.com/mt) Project
+- 🔭 I’m currently working on YadProject
 - 🌱 I’m currently learning more in React and PWA applications.
 - 👯 I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me: @kamalisafa on telegram, kamalimohammadsafa@gmail.com